 The Herald is McCormick's student-run e-newsletter, publishing articles, pictures, opinion pieces and information about educational and professional opportunities, school and community events and more.
 The Herald is also a platform for students and student organizations to express their questions, concerns, and excitement about all things McCormick, ministry, Chicago, and life.
 All McCormick community members are invited to submit pieces and pictures to The Herald.
-Submissions to the Herald are accepted via email (herald@mccormick.edu).
+Submissions to the Herald are accepted via email to herald@mccormick.edu or stephenapollo@go.mccormick.edu.